rtrussell/BBCSDL/README.md

 Apologies to anyone else I omitted.

+Now modified to provide storage either in Pico flash or an attached SD card (FAT format).
+The SD card is mounted at /sdcard.

+This project includes source from various locations with difference licenses.
+See the various LICENSE.txt files.

 ## Instructions (thanks to Eric)

 To build this for the Pico, make sure you have the SDK installed and the